 The new test will involve more manoeuvres at one of just 60 new super-centres.
 There are presently 260 test centres, but many of these are set to close, as they lack space to carry out the new moves.
 Learner riders could be forced to undertake round trips of hundreds of miles just to take their test.

 Getting your licence is also going to be more expensive.
 More manoeuvres means more training, and more time with an instructor to reach test standard.
-When you are ready, the cost of the test itself will have gone up a third, fromEnjoy more Fast Bikes reading in the four-weekly magazine.
+When you are ready, the cost of the test itself will have gone up a third, fromEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.